CarlosFlo123/fdf/README.md

 1. Once in the project directory "make" the executable file.
 2. ./fdf test_maps/42.fdf
-3. As you can see test_maps/ have more funny maps to render.
+3. As you can see test_maps/ have more funny maps to render, you can even create yours under the following rules.